"

 Mollusks

-Mollusks (phylum Molluska) are a diverse group of mostly marine animals, with over 85,000 described species and many more likely undiscovered.
+Mollusks (phylum Mollusca) are a diverse group of mostly marine animals, with over 85,000 described species and many more likely undiscovered.
 The name Mollusca means “soft-bodied,” and while many mollusks have hard shells, their soft internal anatomy is a defining feature.
 All mollusks share a basic body plan that includes a muscular foot (used for movement or attachment), a visceral mass (containing most internal organs), and a mantle (a tissue layer that may secrete a calcium carbonate shell).
 Many also have a radula, a tongue-like structure with rows of tiny teeth used for feeding.
 They have a complete digestive system with a mouth and an anus.

 Mollusks are the second most diverse animal phylum.
 Although they are mostly marine, they can also be found in freshwater and terrestrial environments.

-They are classified into several groups but the three major groups are:
+They are classified into several groups, but the three major groups are:

 Bivalves